Ellsworth Growth and Income Fund Ltd. (NYSEAMERICAN:ECF) Short Interest Update

-Ellsworth Growth and Income Fund Ltd. (NYSEAMERICAN:ECF) was the recipient of a significant growth in short interest in the month of November.
+Ellsworth Growth and Income Fund Ltd. (NYSEAMERICAN:ECF) was the recipient of a large growth in short interest in the month of November.
 As of November 30th, there was short interest totalling 16,900 shares, a growth of 19.0% from the November 15th total of 14,200 shares.
-Based on an average daily volume of 50,900 shares, the short-interest ratio is currently 0.3 days.
+Based on an average daily volume of 50,900 shares, the days-to-cover ratio is currently 0.3 days.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, December 28th.
-Shareholders of record on Wednesday, November 24th will be issued a dividend of $1.11 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 28th.
+Shareholders of record on Wednesday, November 24th will be paid a $1.11 dividend.
+This represents a $4.44 dividend on an annualized basis and a yield of 37.03%.
 The ex-dividend date of this dividend is Tuesday, November 23rd.
-This represents a $4.44 dividend on an annualized basis and a yield of 37.19%.
-This is a positive change from Ellsworth Growth and Income Fund’s previous quarterly dividend of $0.13.
+This is an increase from Ellsworth Growth and Income Fund’s previous quarterly dividend of $0.13.

 Operates as a closed-end, diversified management company and invests primarily in convertible securities.
 It invests in stocks of companies across market capitalizations.